owhite/balancing-robot-notes/DOCS/PID_position.md

 - P-term provides restoring torque to pull arm upright.
 - D-term damps oscillations.
 - I-term only after P–D balance is stable, to cancel offsets (friction, misalignment).
-- The move on to LQR
+- If this works, great, then move on to LQR